 What Is a HEPA Filter and How Does It Filter Air?

-HEPA filters were originally designed to protect scientists from radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were originally designed to protect scientists from radiation as they created the atomic bomb during World War II.
 These fiberglass filters are made from very thin mesh that captures the majority of pollutants.
 Today, these filters are often used in medical facilities, science labs and even houses.

 If you made an attempt to use a HEPA filter in your furnace, you’d potentially have issues getting enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t engineered to work with such a thick filter.